maoxuli/netb/README.md

 2. Build NetB Examples

 A set of examples have been included to illustrate the using and important features of NetB.
 Target of "examples" in make file will build all examples in "examples" folder.
-Other targets with the same names of subfolders in "examples" will build examples in each subfolder.
+Other targets with the same names of subfolders will build examples in each subfolder.

 Build all NetB examples with:
 ```shell